EnduranceCode/AndroidBasicsChallenge/README.md

 ### Set Data on Views Practice

-The code written to practice ***Setting Data on Views*** is stored in the branch [study/set-views-data](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/study/set-views-data).
+The code written to practice ***Setting Data on Views*** is stored in the branch [study/set-views-data](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/study/set-views-data) of this repository.

 ### Read Data from Views Practice

-The code written to practice ***Reading Data from Views*** is stored in the branch [study/read-views-data](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/study/read-views-data).
+The code written to practice ***Reading Data from Views*** is stored in the branch [study/read-views-data](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/study/read-views-data) of this repository.

 ## Projects

 ### Project 1: Single Screen App

 In this project it's built a single screen app in Android Studio that displays information about Udacity, along with a photo.
-This project's code is stored in the folder [project1](./project1).
+This project's code is stored in the folder [project1](./project1) of this repository.

 ### Project 2: Court Counter App

 The goal of this project is to create an Score Keeper app which gives a user the ability to keep track of the score of two Taekwondo fighters.
-This project's code is stored in the branch   [project2](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/project2).
+This project's code is stored in the folder [project2](./project2) of this repository.